-The Pittman-Robertson Act, passed in 1937, now known as Federal Aid in Wildlife Restoration, imposes an excise tax on the sale of firearms and ammunition to help fund wildlife conservation in the United State.
+The Pittman-Robertson Act, passed in 1937, now known as the Federal Aid in Wildlife Restoration Act (PDF), imposes an excise tax on the sale of firearms and ammunition to help fund wildlife conservation in the United States.
 Revenues generated from these excise taxes are apportioned to state wildlife agencies for their conservation efforts, hunter education programs, and operation of archery and shooting ranges.
-ADF&G has been able to leverage funds generated through this act for habitat restoration projects.
+The Alaska Department of Fish & Game (ADF&G) has been able to leverage funds generated through this act for habitat restoration projects.